-Ceres maintains a

-Corporate Health and

-Safety Officer to whom

-the Environmental

-Manager and a Project

-Safety Manager report

-for each project

-underway.
-Sector

-Managers report to the

-Environmental

-Manager and Project Safety Manager, and functional specialists work in the field with specialized training to fill specific needs such as asbestos inspections.
+Ceres maintains а Corporate Health and Safety Officer to whom Environmental the Manager and a Project Safety Manager report for each project underway.
+Sector Managers report to the Environmental specialized training to fill specific needs such as asbestos inspections.
 The Project Safety Manager in the field is responsible to the Project Manager for monitoring safety conditions and developing measures for ensuring the safety of all assigned personnel.